TelepathicGrunt/UltraAmplifiedDimension-Forge/README.txt

 ·M forms of Redwood Taiga biomes now generates tiny boulders and their pillars are now shorter but thicker.
 ·Jungle Edge biomes now generates when a jungle touches the Badlands biome or Savanna biome in addition to the Swamp biome that it used to do.
 ·Biomes that does not use Stone for their main block now generates their block true to their biome edge (before, if you were underground, you would see the Nether's Netherrack spawning by chunks instead of following the Nether's biome edge cleanly)
+·All Jungle biomes no longer spawn Ocean Monuments.

        Structures:
 ·Hay Bales in M forms of Jungles are now more common.